California First-Time Homebuyer Programs

 +1 more

-California’s real estate market can be overwhelming even for seasoned buyers.
-For first-time homebuyers, it can feel especially challenging.
-Luckily, California offers several programs designed to make it easier.
+California offers several programs designed to make the often-overwhelming real estate market easier for first-time homebuyers to navigate.
 Programs like CalHFA loans and the MyHome Assistance Program provide everything from low-interest loans to help with closing costs and down payments, making homeownership more accessible across the state.

 CalHFA offers fixed-rate loans and deferred assistance to help first-time buyers afford upfront costs.

-The following table provides an overview of the most common loan and down payment assistance options available to California homebuyers:
+The following table provides an overview of the most common loan and down payment assistance options available to California homebuyers.
+Bear in mind that the right assistance program for you may depend on what type of mortgage you qualify for.

 Compare California homebuyer assistance options